 Once the executive and management teams have agreed on a plan, the staffing requests are approved in the budget proposal presented to the Boards.
 The vacant position chart below shows that there are 116 vacant positions as of March 31, 2023.
 Given the number of vacancies, new positions were generally not supported by executive management.
-The one exception were three new Sr. Disability Retirement Specialists positions, which were approved due to current and anticipated workload demands.
-Further, LACERA's Hiring Plan calls for recruitment for this classification in early FY 2023-24.
-With no other activity, these three new positions would increase the total number of vacancies to 119.
-However, the chart does not reflect a class of approximately 24-25 Specialists of Retirement Benefits Specialists who are expected to start on May 1, 2023, with another six (6) Specialists scheduled for the RHC training program.
+The one exception was three new Sr. Disability Retirement Specialists positions and one new Senior Investment Officer, which were approved due to current and anticipated workload demands.
+Further, LACERA's Hiring Plan calls for recruitment for these classifications in early FY 2023-24.
+With no other activity, these four new positions would increase the total number of vacancies to 120.
+However, the chart does not reflect a class of 25 Retirement Benefits Specialists who started on May 1, 2023, with another six (6) Retirement Benefits Specialists for the RHC training program.
 We also have several recruitments within Legal, Investments, and Systems that we hope to conclude the end of this fiscal year (June 30, 2023).
 We anticipate 40 new hires in the fourth quarter of FY 2022-23 and will continue to work aggressively to recruit and retain the best possible talent.